 This Instructional Sample Practice describes a second-grade Transitional Bilingual Education (TBE) English-Spanish classroom I. In TBE programs, the students' home language is used to help them progress academically in all content areas while they acquire English.
 In this particular classroom, students received approximately 70% of their instruction in English and 30% in Spanish.
 In this instructional sample, the teacher focused on English Language Arts (ELA), integrating science and poetry instruction through a unit titled Insects, Bugs, and Crawly Things.
 Throughout this unit, the teacher incorporated language development, metalinguistic awareness, and flexible groupings t to provide a culturally and linguistically responsive curriculum.
-This sample is meant to be a tool for observation and reflection for teachers and those who support teachers working with English Language Learners (ELLs)2 to explore teaching experiences that are aligned to The Next Generation ELA Standards (NGLS) for New York State, The Lifelong Practices for Readers and Writers, and the .
+This sample is meant to be a tool for observation and reflection for teachers and those who support teachers working with English Language Learners (ELLs)2 to explore teaching experiences that are aligned to the New York State Next Generation English Language Arts Learning Standards (NGLS), as well as the Lifelong Practices for Readers and Writers embedded within them.
 In this instructional practice, oral language was emphasized and implemented through various grouping models.
 The selected activities nurtured metalinguistic awareness within and across languages.
 Student grouping were flexible, intentional, and based on student's need.
 At this point, it is important to discuss the role of translanguaging in the pedagogies created for ELLs.
 Next Generation Science Standards.
 In this instructional practice, oral language was emphasized and implemented through various grouping models.
 The selected activities nurtured metalinguistic awareness within and across languages.
 Student grouping were flexible, intentional, and based on students' needs.
 At this point, it is important to discuss the role of translanguaging in the pedagogies created for ELLs.